HaniSoftwares/OpenCross/README.md

 a open source implementattion of stronghold game

+to get started go to releases and download the package

 # Technologies Used
 GameMaker Studio 2.2 (only works with this version and might not work with newer ones)